Summary of main research interests

 2) Work on alpha thalassaemia and its interactions with iron and malaria (1982-2005).
 I was the first to notice the altitudinal difference in alpha thalassaemia prevalence in Papua New Guinea and to suggest this was due to natural selection by malaria (Oppenheimer et al, Lancet, 1984 & ff. see publications).
 I carried on my interest in thalassaemia in Hong Kong with a PhD student and other collaborators in my department, setting up a project to look at non-immunological mechanisms of protection.
 This involved growth of malarial parasites in vitro in age-fractionated red cells under different stress conditions.
 This work has produced a robust and tested model of anti-malarial protection based on oxidant stress and schizont maturation arrest.

 3) My work on human migrations in the Pacific (1982-present), was first stimulated 27 years ago, when I started to examine the distribution of different single-deletion alpha-thalassaemia genotypes by language and geography in the Southwest Pacific.
 I have been interested in Pacific and Southeast Asian migrations ever since and this was the main impetus to write my first book Eden in the East (1998).
 I have published a number of peer-reviewed articles in this field.
-The core hypothesis in my work is an alternative model to the peopling of the Pacific from the orthodox ‘Express Train from Taiwan to Polynesia’.
-The orthodox model proposes a Late Holocene agriculturally driven expansion from Taiwan, while mine argues for a longer-term Early Holocene, environmentally-driven, staged-expansion beyond the Wallace Line.
+The core hypothesis in my work is an alternative model to the Holocene migrations to the Pacific from the orthodox ‘Express Train from Taiwan to Polynesia’.
+The orthodox model proposes a Late Holocene agriculturally driven expansion from Taiwan, while mine argues for a longer-term, environmentally-driven, staged-expansion beyond the Wallace Line starting in the Early Holocene.

 5) I published a third book, The Origins of the British: a genetic detective story in 2006, which has since become a bestseller and I have been asked to give numerous public and academic lectures on this and the previous two books.